Atlanta Falcons vs. Carolina Panthers NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Home and road insights

-- Atlanta has one win against the spread, and is 1-2 overall, at home this year.
+- At home this season, Atlanta has one win against the spread and is 1-2 overall.

-- At home, as 3-point favorites or greater, the Falcons are winless ATS (0-1).
+- The Falcons are winless ATS (0-1) as 3-point favorites or more at home.

-- This year, in three home games, Atlanta has hit the over twice.
+- This season, in three home games, Atlanta has hit the over twice.

-- Carolina is 1-2 overall, with only one win against the spread, in away games.
+- In away games, Carolina has just one win against the spread and is 1-2 overall.

-- The Panthers have one win ATS (1-1) as 3-point underdogs or more away from home.
+- Away from home, the Panthers have one win ATS (1-1) as 3-point underdogs or more.

-- In three away games this season, Carolina has hit the over once.
+- In three road games this season, Carolina has gone over the total once.

 Powered by Data Skrive.